it-rechtsanwalt/cgmReader/README.md

 Software to read the CBG values from a Medtronic MiniMed 640G pump.

 **DISCLAIMER: I am not affiliated with Medtronic or any other company.
 This is just a private project.
 I do not guarantee that the shown values are correct.
-DO NOT TRUST THE SHOWN VALUES**
+DO NOT TRUST THE SHOWN VALUES!!**

 ## Overview